Viagra Alternative by Ray Sahelian, M.D. Natural Alternative to Viagra - Buy Viagra Alternative

 A. The composition of Passion Rx is 100 percent different than Viagra or other ED drugs.
 There is no risk for eye damage from Passion Rx and no risk for NAION.

-Q. I have a question about Passion Rx.
-I have read the ingredients in this product and I have seen the same ingredients in other formulas or just slightly different than Passion Rx.
-Now what makes this product work so well, and other products that I have tried, not work so well.
+Q. I have read the ingredients in Passion Rx and I have seen the same ingredients in other formulas or just slightly different.
+What makes this product work so well, and other products that I have tried, not work so well.
 The ingredients you have in this product have been around for a long time.
 If the ingredients are that potent wouldn’t customers try more of this product than Viagra?
-I am just trying to figure out what so special about this Passion Rx product.

 A. There are many factors that influence the effectiveness of a sexual enhancing product.
 The ingredients, whether they are just the powders or concentrated extracts, the amounts of the ingredients, the quality of the raw material, etc. Also, the product may not work well if the dosages are too high or too low.
 Viagra works rather quickly and many people want a quick effect and prefer a drug.
 Viagra only works for erection enhancement, not for sensation or libido.
 Passion Rx works in a more comprehensive manner and supports many aspects of the sexual response, but it does not work in an hour like Viagra.
 Normally it takes a few days for the full benefits to be noticed.